 The EPA proposed and sought comment on two options, neither of which would apply to coal ash that is recycled or reused into other products.
 The first option would classify coal ash as a "special waste" under Subtitle C of RCRA.
 Ultimately, this designation would require regulations for the generation; transportation; and treatment, storage or disposal of coal ash, along with related compliance and enforcement programs.
 The second option would be to continue the treatment of coal ash as a non-hazardous waste under Subtitle D of RCRA but also establish minimum requirements for storage.
 Under both proposals, EPA would establish dam safety requirements to address the structural integrity of surface impoundments to prevent major releases, like those seen recently in Tennessee and Wisconsin.

 EPA offered five months of public comment and a year of data collection on these proposals and received over 450,000 comments, and announced that it would delay final decision-making until an unnamed future date.
-In response, Earthjustice, on behalf of eleven other organizations, announced its intent to sue EPA to conclude its rulemaking.
-The lawsuit must be filed within 60 days of its January 11, 2012 notice date.
-EPA has stated that it will finalize revisions to the definition of solid waste by December 2012.

 Read more from EPA on coal ash disposal.